-In order for an identity holder to have a claim added to his identity, he first has to request it from a relevant trusted third party (i.e. the relevant trusted claim issuer for this specific type of claims).
-The claim issuer, upon successful assessment of the eligibility of the requestor for the claim considered, will then sign a message containing: a) the (requestor) identity smart contract address, b) the claim type, and optionally 3) some data to go along with it (e.g.: the hashes to off-chain references of data stored by trusted claim issuers).
+In order for an identity holder to have a claim added to his onchainID, he first has to request it from a relevant trusted third party (i.e. the relevant trusted claim issuer for this specific claim topic).
+The claim issuer, upon successful assessment of the eligibility of the requestor for the claim considered, will then sign a message containing: a) the (requestor) onchainID address, b) the claim topic, and optionally c) some data to go along with it (e.g.: the hashes to off-chain references of data stored by trusted claim issuers).
 The identity owner (the claim holder), will then store this claim in his identity contract (alternatively, the claim issuer can also add the claim himself, following the approval by the identity owner to do so).